MIGRAINES & DISABILITY BENEFITS

 ARE TENSION HEADACHES THE SAME THING AS MIGRAINES?

-Tension headaches cause pain or discomfort in the head, scalp, face, jaw, or neck.
-And, they are usually associated with muscle tightness in these areas.
+Tension headaches cause pain in the head area and the scalp, face, jaw, or neck.
+And, they are usually associated with tight muscles in these areas.
 Although they are painful, they are not migraines.

 There are two types of tension headaches: episodic and chronic.
 Episodic tension headaches are divided into infrequent episodic tension headaches and they don’t usually require medical treatment.
 However, frequent tension headaches may require medical management.
-Chronic tension headaches and frequent tension headaches may cause disability.
-This depends on how often the headaches occur, the severity of the symptoms, and the functional limitations they cause.
+Chronic tension headaches and frequent tension headaches may keep you from working.
+This depends on how often the headaches occur, how severe they are, and the functional limits they cause.

 If you suffer from chronic migraines or any other form of severe headaches, you can apply for Social Security Disability Insurance (SSDI) benefits and Supplemental Security Income (SSI) benefits.
 To determine if your migraines are severe enough to qualify for these benefits, the SSA will follow one of their rulings.
 This ruling is Social Security Ruling 19-4p.

 Under this ruling, the SSA will consider whether your migraines or other headache conditions equal listing 11.02 for epilepsy.
 Migraines, like seizures, interfere with your ability to function during a normal workday.
-Therefore, the SSA is comparing the frequency and severity of your migraines to seizure activity.
+Therefore, the SSA is making a comparison between the frequency of your migraines to seizure activity.

-Therefore, you must be able to show that you have migraines at least once a week for at least three consecutive months.
-Or you must show that your migraines occur at least once every two weeks for three consecutive months.
-You must also have this level of migraine frequency despite following treatment from your doctor.
+Therefore, you must be able to show that you have migraines at least once a week for at least three months in a row.
+Or you must show that they occur at least once every two weeks for three months in a row.
+You must also have this level of headache frequency despite treatment from your doctor.
 Additionally, to equal the listing you must have a severe limitation in at least one of the following areas:

 - understanding and using information

-- interacting with others, like coworkers, supervisors, and the public
+- dealing with others, like other workers, supervisors, and the public

 - adapting to change